pglet/website/blog/2022-01-11-email-sign-form-for-docusaurus-with-hcaptcha-cloudflare-pages-and-mailgun.md

 }
 ```

-It's simply `<form>` element with "email" and "submit" inputs - except hCaptcha, no other 3rd-party components or hooks used.
+It's simply `<form>` element with "email" and "submit" inputs - except hCaptcha, no other 3rd-party components or hooks were used.

 Replace `{YOUR-HCAPTCHA-SITE-KEY}` with your own hCaptcha site key.